mhcomm/pypeman/docs/userguide.md

 Endpoints are server instance used by channel to get message from net protocols like HTTP, Soap or HL7, ....
 They listen to a specific port for a specific protocol.

+## Message Stores

+A Message store is really useful to keep a copy of all message sent to a channel.
+It's like a log but with complete message data and metadata.
+This way you can trace all Processing or replay a specific message (Not implemented yet).

+### FileMessageStore

+A `FileMessageStore` save all message in file in a directory hierachy.